Amvuttra

 What is Amvuttra?

 Amvuttra is used to treat polyneuropathy associated with hereditary transthyretin-mediated amyloidosis (hATTR-PN) and cardiomyopathy associated with wild-type or hereditary transthyretin-mediated amyloidosis (ATTR-CM).
-It is given as a subcutaneous (under the skin) injection 4 times a year by a healthcare provider.
+It is given as a subcutaneous (under the skin) injection every 3 months by a healthcare provider.

 - When used to treat ATTR-CM, Amvuttra is used to reduce cardiovascular mortality, cardiovascular hospitalizations, and urgent heart failure visits.

-- Amvuttra (vutrisiran) contains a small piece of genetic material (siRNA) attached to a sugar molecule that helps it target liver cells where TTR is made.
+Amvuttra (vutrisiran) contains a small piece of genetic material (siRNA) attached to a sugar molecule that helps it target liver cells where TTR is made.
+Once inside these cells, Amvuttra breaks down the genetic instructions for making TTR, reducing levels of TTR in the bloodstream and deposits of TTR in the tissues.

 How effective is Amvuttra?